 - Gather information on recent sales so you know market values

 It’s important to recognize that not all agents employ the same negotiation tactics.
 How the agent is managing their vendor’s expectations is a crucial factor to consider.
 Some agents are desperate to get you to make an offer because they need one in order to be able to “condition” their owner.
 In these circumstances your offer is unlikely to buy the property and often you’ll get no feedback for days.
 Some agents will try to call your bluff by talking about some nebulous “other buyer” and their vague offer.
 However, an agent who is about to sell a property is usually very clear with their instructions to a prospective buyer, because those who are dealing with serious buyers and a motivated vendor won’t muck around.

 - The asking price is very reasonable, in fact you think it might even sell for more

-- The agent is telling you that you need to make your offer in writing, with a set deadline – and they are very clear about the process and what you need to do to buy it
+- The agent is telling you that you need to make an offer in writing, with a set deadline – and they are very clear about the process and what you need to do to buy it

 - You can see at the open house that buyers are swarming and there is genuine interest

 - A high asking price – this generates no urgency with buyers